Singapore Covid-19 Wedding Regulations Under Phase 2 by the Ministry of Health (MOH)

 As you know, Singapore has entered Phase 2 of Covid-19 pandemic recovery.
 Since the start of Phase 2 on 19 June 2020, the maximum capacity for weddings has been 20 persons.
-However, starting from 4 August 2020, that limit was increased to 50 persons.
+However, starting from 3 October 2020, that limit was increased to 100 persons.
 Here are some things to note:

-1. Solemnisation with guests: ALLOWED VENUES: • Places of worship • HDB common areas • Other external venues CAPACITY: Maximum of 50 persons (including the couple, excluding the solemniser, vendors and premise staff) for the entire event, subject to the venue’s capacity limit based on safe management principles.
+1. Solemnisation with guests: ALLOWED VENUES: • Places of worship • HDB common areas • Other external venues CAPACITY: Maximum of 100 persons (including the couple, excluding the solemniser, vendors and premise staff) for the entire event, subject to the venue’s capacity limit based on safe management principles.
 Vendors and premise staff should be kept to a minimum.

 2. Solemnisation with witnesses only: ALLOWED VENUES: • Homes • The Registry of Civil and Muslim Marriages (ROM/ROMM) Building • Designated areas at the National Museum of Singapore operated by ROM CAPACITY: Maximum of 10 persons (including the couple, excluding the solemniser and vendors), as these venues tend to be smaller.

-CAPACITY: Maximum of 50 persons (including the couple, excluding the solemniser, vendors and premise staff) will be allowed for the entire event, subject to the venue’s capacity limit based on safe management principles.
+CAPACITY: Maximum of 100 persons (including the couple, excluding the solemniser, vendors and premise staff) will be allowed for the entire event, subject to the venue’s capacity limit based on safe management principles.
 Vendors and premise staff should be kept to a minimum.

 The Ministry of Health (MOH) will be launching a pilot program to allow couples to hold ONE wedding reception in venues that are permitted to serve food and drinks (e.g. restaurants, hotels).